Mariajru/Mariajru/README.md

 Hi, I'm Mariajose!
 Here you can find some of my work ✨
-  - Images, Optics, Color Science, and Computer Vision.
+  - Optics, Color Science, and Computer Vision.

 📫 Contact me by:
   - mariajoserdmnts@gmail.com